Clarenskyy/amazon-project/Readme.md

-afterEach() //runs code after each tests beforeAll() //runs code before all tests afterAll() //runs code after all tests
+afterEach() //runs code after each tests beforeAll() //runs code before all tests afterAll() //runs code after all tests done() //a function that waits and lets us control when to go to the next step. this is useful for asynchronous code or codes that has backend
 ```

 ### jasmine codes